-I’ve been getting my Christmas crafting game on, and discovered three fun ways to customize and personalize these basic white ceramic star ornaments.
-Let me show how you can create a Christmas star ornament like these for the holidays.
+I’ve been getting my Christmas crafting game on and discovered three fun ways to customize and personalize these basic white ceramic star ornaments.
+Let me show you how you can create a Christmas star ornament like these for the holidays.

 I found a pack of ceramic star ornaments on Amazon, and I think they are so darling.